Chingling152/TiMovi/README.md

 # The World [W.I.P]
-The world should be a collection of customizable and flexible libraries/systems.
+The world is a collection of customizable and flexible libraries/systems.

 ## Libraries
 - **The Chest** - Generic Inventory System [v1.0.0]